Skip to content

 The interface skips the social-feed shares Poshmark requires.
 Inventory gets discovered through search instead of follower mechanics, which means you don’t need to share your closet to friends every morning to keep listings alive.

 eBay’s audience advantage shows up most on rare or collectible items.
 Mercari and Poshmark mostly attract everyday fashion buyers, while eBay still pulls in collectors hunting niche items.
-We listed limited-edition Jordan 1s and 47 buyers added them to a watchlist within 24 hours.
+A limited-edition pair of Jordan 1s can draw dozens of watchers within 24 hours.
 That kind of demand simply doesn’t surface on Poshmark.

 The trade-off: eBay charges higher total fees once shipping and per-order fees stack, and the auction format adds days to your payout.
 Use Mercari for fast cash on everyday items.
 Use eBay if you’re sitting on something rare.